South Korea at the 2026 Winter Olympics

-South Korea will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+South Korea competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Cha Jun-hwan and Park Ji-woo were the country's flagbearer during the opening ceremony.
+Meanwhile, Hwang Dae-heon and Choi Min-jeong were the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.